RAF Kings Cliffe: 20th Fighter Group

-At first. one squadron, the 55th. was billeted at RAF Wittering because of the shortage of accommodation at Kings Cliffe, later moving to the base when additional barracks had been built.
-The 20th FG entered combat with Lockheed P-38 Lightnings late in December 1943 and for several months was engaged primarily in escorting heavy and medium bombers to targets on the Continent.
+As had been the case with the 56th Fighter Group one squadron, the 55th. was billeted at RAF Wittering because of the shortage of accommodation at Kings Cliffe, later moving to the base when additional facilities had been built.
+The 20th Fighter Group entered combat with Lockheed P-38 Lightnings late in November 1943, initially supplying one squadron to fly alongside the more experienced 55th Fighter Group operating from RAF Nuthampstead.
+From December 1943 the group became fully operational and was engaged primarily in escorting heavy and medium bombers to targets on the Continent.
 The group frequently strafed targets of opportunity while on escort missions.

 The group retained escort as its primary function until the end of the war, but in March 1944 began to fly fighter-bomber missions, which became almost as frequent as escort operations.
 The squadrons strafed and dive-bombed airfields, trains, vehicles, barges, tugs, bridges, flak positions, gun emplacements, barracks, radio stations, and other targets in France, Belgium, and Germany.

 The 20th became known as the "Loco Group" because of its numerous and successful attacks on locomotives.
-Received a Distinguished Unit Citation for its performance on 8 April 1944 when the group struck airfields in central Germany and then, after breaking up an attack by enemy interceptors, proceeded to hit railroad equipment, oil facilities, power plants, factories, and other targets.
+The Distinguished Unit Citation was awarded to the group for its performance on 8 April 1944 when they struck airfields in central Germany and then, after breaking up an attack by enemy interceptors, proceeded to hit railroad equipment, oil facilities, power plants, factories, and other targets.

 Aircraft from the 20th flew patrols over the English Channel during the invasion of Normandy in June 1944, and supported the invasion force later that month by escorting bombers that struck interdictory targets in France, Belgium, and the Netherlands, and by attacking troops, transportation targets, and airfields.

-The 20th FG converted to North American P-51 Mustangs in July 1944 and continued to fly escort and fighter-bomber missions as the enemy retreated across France to the Siegfried Line.
+The 20th Fighter Group converted to North American P-51 Mustangs in July 1944 and continued to fly escort and fighter-bomber missions as the enemy retreated across France.
+The group's Mustangs could be identified by their black nose with a narrow white band behind it, these markings were extended in October 1944 to include a number of black and white stripes on the cowling.

 The group participated in the airborne attack on the Netherlands in September 1944, and escorted bombers to Germany and struck rail lines, trains, vehicles, barges, power stations, and other targets in and beyond the Siegfried Line during the period October–December 1944.

 The unit took part in the Battle of the Bulge by escorting bombers to the battle area.
 Flew patrols to support the airborne attack across the Rhine in March 1945, and carried out escort and fighter-bomber missions as enemy resistance collapsed in April.

 The 20th Fighter Group returned to Camp Kilmer, New Jersey and was inactivated on 18 December 1945.